ark-lang/ark/CONTRIBUTING.md

   Typically, if theres a segmentation fault, or other bug that occurrs on run-time, g/lldb is a good start.
 * Use valgrind to track down memory leaks
-* Run the ark code with the `-v` flag!
+* Run the Ark code with the `-v` flag!
 This is the verbose flag and can help you locate what *stage the bug occurrs.
   *during lexical analysis, semantic analysis, parsing, etc...